Learning optimal policies from event logs through reinforcement learning: a comparison of deep and MDP-based approaches: Learning best next activity policy with RL

+parametrized by a real value $\lambda>0$. \end{itemize} For every choice of $h$, we obtain a different policy $\pi^\text{MDP}_h$ from the RL training.
+The main difference between the two functions lies in their continuity and impact on transition probabilities.
+The step function is discontinuous and affects only those transitions whose occurrence count is below the threshold parameter $n_T$.
+In contrast, the sigmoid is a continuous function that, in principle, affects all transitions in the MDP, since it always holds that $h^\text{sig} < 1$.
+However, due to its exponential nature, transitions with high occurrence counts are only significantly affected when the value of $\lambda$ is large.

-Finally, in the \emph{Runtime} phase, as shown in \figurename~\ref{fig:pipeline}, the policy is used to recommend the best next activity(ies) for a ongoing process execution\footnote{ The recommender system takes the ongoing prefix, maps it to a state following the same steps as in Sect.~\ref{sec:constructionMDP} and uses the policy to recommend the best next activity to maximize the reward (KPI).}.
+Finally, in the \emph{Runtime} phase, as shown in \figurename~\ref{fig:MDP_pipeline}, the policy is used to recommend the best next activity or set of activities for an ongoing process execution\footnote{ The recommender system takes the ongoing prefix, maps it to a state following the same steps as in Section~\ref{sec:constructionMDP} and uses the policy to recommend the best next activity to maximize the reward (KPI).}.